304 North Cardinal St.

 Some skills I’ve picked up on here have been working with people, especially working with people from other cultures and understanding their different points of view.
 I also feel like another main skill I’ve learned is organization and planning—and I think that this is a skill that will come in handy at any other job.
 I worked with a life-style company as a branding and marketing intern.
 It is knowing that this is one of the fastest developing industries with tremendous prospects is reassuring.
 I learnt about events Management, Networking at the professional level, product development and other insigts about the Chinese Market.

-I was doing a lot of research on different internship programs because I want to do an internship in Shangai, and I came across CIP.
+I was doing a lot of research on different internship programs because I want to do an internship in Shangai, and I came across China Internship Placements.
 Then I compared it to other internship programs, I looked at the costs, what people liked about it and the reviews it had.
-Out of all the programs, the CIP program seemed to have the highest rated reviews and generally be the best internship Abroad program.
+Out of all the programs, the CIP program seemed to have the highest-rated reviews and generally be the best internship Abroad program.
 The CIP program also aimed to help people professionally with mentors being present throughout the entire process to help you.
 This really spoke to me and made me want to sign up with the CIP program.

 I believe cost should be evaluated based on quality and program content.
 On first instance, I did feel the program was expensive, but I also have to realize that it’s given me an opportunity that I can’t have anywhere else.
 The CIP program placed me in such a great working environment that has also offered me a job in the future- This means I will be back to China to work after graduation.
 I think if I had gone with other programs, I would never have had the experience I had with CIP.
 So even though it cost me, I would definitely say that it was worth the price.